exercism/website-copy/tracks/typescript/exercises/space-age/mentoring.md

 using the class, but you should note that whilst it's nice to dynamically generate these, it's not TS-friendy.

-Finaly, there are ways to actually make typescrypt auto complete and separating the input from the business logic, one of which is listed below with comments at the type definitions what they are used for:
+Finaly, there are ways to actually make TypeScript auto-complete and separating the input from the business logic, one of which is listed below with comments at the type definitions what they are used for: